 I can’t think of anything that brings me closer to tears than when my old dog — completely exhausted after a hard day in the field — limps away from her nice spot in front of the fire and comes over to where I’m sitting and puts her head in my lap, a paw over my knee, and closes her eyes and goes back to sleep.
 I don’t know what I’ve done to deserve that kind of friend.” – Gene Hill

-In spite of its name, the German Coolie, also known as the Australian Coolie, hails from Down Under where it has been established for nearly 200 years.
-Among its ancestors are German herding breeds and Scottish Collies imported to Australia.
+In spite of its name, the German Coolie also known as the Australian Coolie, hails from Down Under where it has been established for nearly 200 years.
+Among its ancestors are German herding breeds and Scottish Collies brought with German immigrants to Australia..
 This combination has produced an animal prized for its skill in various herding techniques.

 Photos displayed courtesy of Shawn and Julian Murray, Avalon Coolies, British Columbia